Ernestchenchen/Spinal-AI2024/README.md

 </div>

-The project is about the Spinal-AI2024 dataset of spinal scoliosis X-ray images, which is to be publicly released by the paper [SG-LRA: Self-Generating Automatic Scoliosis Cobb Angle Measurement with Low-Rank Approximation](https://arxiv.org/abs/2411.12604).
+The project is about the Spinal-AI2024 dataset of spinal scoliosis X-ray images, which is to be publicly released by the paper [CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation](https://arxiv.org/abs/2411.12604).
 The dataset generation process is detailed in the paper.